-During the year, the Company issued 5.4 million ordinary shares at an average price of £17.21, raising net proceeds of £92.5 million.
-The average premium to the prevailing net asset value at which these new shares were issued was 2.62%.
-Also, during the year the Company bought back to hold in Treasury 5.7 million ordinary shares at a total cost of £74.0 million.
-The average discount to the prevailing net asset value at which these new shares were purchased was 8.66%.
-The share issues and buybacks represented 3.1% and 3.3% of the Company's issued share capital at the start of the year.
+During the year, the Company bought back to hold in Treasury 11.7 million ordinary shares at a total cost of £159.3 million.
+The average discount to the prevailing net asset value at which these new shares were purchased was 10.8%.
+The share buybacks represented 6.8% of the Company's issued share capital at the start of the year.
 For more details, please see the Statement of Changes in Equity in the financial statements.

-In the period from 31 December 2022 to 22 February 2023, (the latest practicable date before publication of the Annual Report), a further 1,050,000 ordinary shares have been bought back at an aggregate net cost of raising aggregate net proceeds of

-£15.0 million.
-The average price at which these new shares were purchased was £14.18.
+In the period from 31 December 2023 to 22 February 2024, (the latest practicable date before publication of the Annual Report), a further 1,650,000 ordinary shares have been bought back at an aggregate net cost of £23.0 million.
+The average discount at which these shares were purchased was 11.7%.